 - Layered clothing for changing conditions – expect to ride in 50-100 degree weather

 - Electrical outlet adapter for your computer and phone.
 A simple two prong European style adapter fits most outlets best.
-The big clunky ones simply aren’t compatible with the round style outlets in the house.
+The big clunky ones simply aren’t compatible with the round style outlets in most places.

 - A spare set of brake pads for your bike are also a great idea and won't take up much space